91nunocosta/prot/README.md

 2. Extract and load the XML files in chunks.
 That would allow handling XML files that don't fit into memory.

-3. Fine-tune the _neo4j_ transactions size, buffering the extracted nodes and relationships if needed.
+3. Fine-tune the size of _neo4j_ transactions, buffering the extracted nodes and relationships if needed.

 4. Develop bulk _create_ and _merge_ operations optimized for _tree-shaped graphs_.
 Here we could use several heuristics:

    1. Assign univocal identifiers for every _node_ based on the corresponding XML element position.
-We could translate those ids into _Cypher_ variables, which could avoid some node lookups.
-We could also assign those ids to _indexed properties_, to make node lookups faster.
+We could translate those ids into _Cypher_ variables, thus avoiding some node lookups.
+We could also assign those ids to _indexed properties_ to make node lookups faster.

-   2. Group all _nodes_ and _relationships_ _merges_ by child _node_ type.
+   2. Group all _nodes_ and _relationships_ _merge_ by child _node_ type.
-Given the _tree_ shape, there is a single parent _node_ type and parent _relationship_ type, for every _node_ type.
-It allows for patterns for every _Child_ _node_ type as the following:
+Given the _tree_ shape, there is a single parent _node_ type and parent _relationship_ type for every _node_ type.
+It allows for patterns for every _Child_ _node_ type:

     ```SQL
     {